UtilityMax Prompting: A Formal Framework for Multi-Objective Large Language Model Tasks: Final Remarks

 Second, the optimization objective must be carefully designed so that its variables capture the most important components of the underlying task.
 Including irrelevant variables introduces redundancy and increases computational cost, while omitting important variables will cause the framework to optimize a proxy that does not fully reflect the true goal.
 The designer must therefore exercise judgement in selecting variables that are both necessary and sufficient for the task at hand.

 Several directions for future research present themselves:

 \begin{enumerate} \item Perhaps the most practically important is automating the construction of the UtilityMax prompt.
 Specifically, developing a method by which an LLM can extract the relevant variables from a natural language task description and format them into the UtilityMax framework automatically.
-This would remove the requirement for a human designer to manually specify the optimization objective. \item A second direction is identifying further DAG structures beyond the binary gating mechanism of Section~\ref{ssec:binary-gating} that yield tractable expected utility functions. \item In the current framework, the LLM relies solely on $K$ to estimate each component probability from scratch.
+This would remove the requirement for a human designer to manually specify the optimization objective. \item A second direction is characterising further (DAG, utility) configurations admitting the decomposition $\mathbb{E}[U \mid A] = \sum_{k=1}^N \prod_{i=1}^n \mathbb{E}[f_{i,k}(X_i) \mid A]$.
+Conditional independence and binary gating are two sufficient conditions.
+Other sufficient conditions likely follow from results in probabilistic graphical models, but a unifying characterisation of the full admissible class remains open. \item In the current framework, the LLM relies solely on $K$ to estimate each component probability from scratch.
 However, in many real-world settings historical data may be available that could be used to produce empirically calibrated prior estimates.
 Machine learning methods for parameter estimation in probabilistic graphical models could be applied to learn initial probability estimates for each node in the DAG.
 These data-driven priors would then serve as a starting point that the LLM refines using its broader knowledge and contextual understanding given its answer $A$.
 This is analogous to Bayesian updating where the data provides the prior and the LLM provides the likelihood update. \item Finally, a systematic investigation of the capability threshold below which UtilityMax ceases to be beneficial would help practitioners identify which models are suitable for this framework. \end{enumerate}

 Overall, UtilityMax is a promising approach to improving LLM task performance through formal objective specification.
 Our experimental evidence across three frontier models demonstrates consistent improvements over natural language baselines, and we hope this work motivates further research into the formal specification of LLM objectives as a complement to existing prompt engineering techniques.